YonatanShoham/SQL-projects/README.md

 segment 10
 This segment sum the total balance of ingame money and seperate between gain and loss of all the players,when the player win the company looses and vice versa.

+segment 11
+This segment sum the total balance of ingame money and seperate between gain and loss of all the players seperated to quarter and year.

+segment 12
+This segment sum the total balance of ingame money and seperate between gain and loss of all the players seperated to month and year.
+This segment present only the best and the worst 3 months of the game company in terms of gain and loss.

 Project 2

 This project contain 18 segments that reaserch the connection between authors,articels,the product that the articler published, and the traffic and views of each article trying to measure it's popularity.